Daniel-Pailanir/childrenSchools/README.md

   ├─ reg: folder to save .tex files
   └─ source: folder to save .do files
-     ├─ SchoolClosureMainResults.do: to replicate the main results └─ XXXX.do: to replicate the results of the Supplementary Information
+     ├─ SchoolClosureMainResults.do: to replicate the main results └─ SchoolClosureTablesSI.do: to replicate the results of the Supplementary Information Tables
 ```